Dieterbe/profiletrigger/README.md

 # currently implemented:

-* when process obtains certain number of bytes from the system, save a heap (memory) profile
+* when process is using certain number of bytes of RAM, save a heap (memory) profile
-* when cpu usage reaches a certain percentage, save a cpu profile.
+* when process cpu usage reaches a certain percentage, save a cpu profile.

 # demo